neondatabase/website/content/docs/guides/prisma-tutorial.md

     cd hello-neon-prisma
     ```

 1. Initialize a TypeScript project using `npm`.
-This creates a `package.json` file with the initial setup for your TypeScript app.
+This creates a `package.json` file with the initial setup for your TypeScript project.

     ```bash
     npm init -y